 Mogul Energy International, Inc. Completes Acquisition with Companies in the Transportation Sector

-/EIN News/ -- Miami, Florida, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Mogul Energy International, Inc. (OTC: MGUY) today announced its acquisition of the “FLORA” group of companies (Florida Beauty Flora, Inc, Florida Beauty Express, Inc, Floral Logistics of California, Inc. and Tempest Transportation, Inc.).
+Miami, Florida, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Mogul Energy International, Inc. MGUY today announced its acquisition of the "FLORA" group of companies (Florida Beauty Flora, Inc, Florida Beauty Express, Inc, Floral Logistics of California, Inc. and Tempest Transportation, Inc.).
 FLORA provides refrigerated trucking and logistics services to companies in floral, plant, food, and other industries that require specialization in time-sensitive, temperature control segments of the supply chain.

 Upon the acquisition of Flora, Ronen Koubi, CEO and president of the Flora companies, became the CEO, president, and a director of MGUY.
 Dr. Steven Siegel, formerly CEO, President and director of MGUY has resigned.